amarcolini/joos_docs/installation.md

 ![Downloading the Quickstart](assets/quickstart_download.gif)

 After that, you should be good to go!
 The quickstart comes with additional tuning OpModes, and for further instructions on those, head to the [quickstart reference].

+!!!warning :construction: Warning :construction:
+This section is under construction.
+!!!